Chapter 1: No jewel of mankind would ever make me

 “—For too long, my friends, this shire has been plagued by lawlessness.
 But no more!”

-Marian held her breath, the Sheriff's words sinking in slowly.
+Marian held her breath, the Sheriff's barked words having startled her.
 She knew what was coming.
 Her heartbeat stuttered and stalled all the same.

 “Today, I am delighted to announce that, in the name of our dear King Richard, Robin Hood is dead!”

-The crowd was already huzzahing as she sprang upward from her chair.
-The lord to her left, Bennington, snickered as he peered into her empty goblet.
+The crowd was already huzzahing as she sprang upward from her chair, too loud for her cry to have been heard.
+The lord to Marian's left, Bennington, snickered as he peered into her empty goblet.

 Marian's words carried over the nobles.
 Their disdainful, watery stares soured her stomach more than the wine.
 They had not stood by her dear father; they'd not stand by her now.